vitorpavinato/dosage-sensitive-gene-variants/README.md

 This project utilizes the Ensembl REST API to retrieve variant effects for a set of human dosage-sensitive genes.
 These genes are known to cause abnormal functioning and diseases when their gene product (RNA or protein) levels increase or decrease due to various genetic alterations, such as duplications, deletions, or gain/loss-of-function mutations.

+## Live demo
+You can check it out [here](https://dosage-sensitive-gene-variants-zhpeqttzzjjfljaxhrj5kt.streamlit.app/).

 ## Current Functionality

 - The list of genes to be queried is currently hard-coded in the main function.